-States with values close to (or greater than) 100% are those in which spending on the highest poverty districts approaches (or exceeds) a level adequate to achieve national average test scores.
-That said, somewhat surprisingly, there are five states with "adequate" spending levels (i.e., actual spending is greater than 100 percent of predicted required spending), even in their highest-poverty districts.
-And there are another four within 10 percentage points of the required amount.
-In only one of these nine states - Wyoming - are the actual test scores among the highest-poverty districts higher than the national average (these outcome gaps are not presented in Figure 6, but are presented in Figure 7).
-In the majority of states, in contrast, actual spending is far short of predicted requirements, including seven states in which actual spending is less than half of the estimated required amount.
-In other words, in most states, the resources expended by the highest-poverty districts are well below what would be required for these students to perform at average levels, and in some states, actual spending is but a small fraction of the estimated requirement.
+That said, somewhat surprisingly, there are six states with adequate spending levels (i.e., actual spending is greater than 100 percent of predicted required spending), even in their highest-poverty districts.
+And there are another four within 10 percentage points of the required amount (all four are actually within five percentage points).
+In only two of these ten states - Florida and Wyoming - are the actual test scores among the highest-poverty districts higher than the national average (once again, these outcome gaps are not presented in Figure 7, but are presented below).

+In the majority of states, in contrast, actual spending is far short of predicted requirements, including five states in which actual spending is less than half of the estimated required amount.
+In other words, in most states, the resources expended by the highest-poverty districts are well below what would be required for these students to perform at average levels, and in some states, actual spending is but a fraction of the estimated requirement.